The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 - measures taken or recommended to be taken to eliminate the adverse effects of the breach; and

-- contact details of persons to be communicated in order to obtain further information on the incident or other methods of communication, including the website and call centre of the data controller.
+- contact details of persons to be communicated with to obtain further information on the incident or other methods of communication, including the website and call centre of the data controller.

 As stipulated by Article 11 of the DP Law, every data subject has the following rights in relation to their personal data, which they may use by applying to the data controller.
 He or she may:

-- learn whether their personal data have been processed;
+- learn whether his or her personal data have been processed;

-- request information as to processing if their data have been processed;
+- request information on the processing, if his or her data have been processed;

-- learn the purpose of processing of their personal data and whether data are used in accordance with their purpose;
+- learn the purpose of processing of his or her personal data and whether data are used in accordance with their purpose;

-- learn the third parties those which their personal data have been transferred;
+- learn details of the third parties to which his or her personal data have been transferred;

-- request rectification in case personal data are processed incompletely or inaccurately;
+- request rectification if personal data are processed incompletely or inaccurately;

-- request deletion or destruction of their personal data within the framework of the conditions set forth under Article 7;
+- request deletion or destruction of his or her personal data within the framework of the conditions set out under Article 7;

-- request notification of the operations made as per indents (e) and (f) to third parties to whom personal data have been transferred;
+- request notification of the operations made as per points (e) and (f) to third parties to whom personal data have been transferred;

-- object to the occurrence of any result that is to their detriment by means of analysis of their personal data exclusively through automated systems; and
+- object to the occurrence of any result that is to his or her detriment by means of analysis of his or her personal data exclusively through automated systems; and

-- request compensation for the damages in case the they incur damages owing to unlawful processing of their personal data.
+- request compensation for the damages if damages occur owing to unlawful processing of his or her personal data.

 vii Specific regulatory areas